anton-shikov/LSEA/README.md

 ## Getting Started

 LSEA could be applied for gene set enrichment analysis for data obtained from GWAS-summary statistics files in tsv-format.
 It is based on simple hypergeometric test, however it transforms genes and gene sets into independant loci and sets of independant loci to eliminate multiple signals from genes in LD to enhance analysis precision.
-Tool includes precompiled universe of independant loci based on data, obtained from UK Biobank (https://www.ukbiobank.ac.uk/).
+<br>Tool includes precompiled universe of independant loci based on data, obtained from UK Biobank (https://www.ukbiobank.ac.uk/).
 Data for all heritable phenotypes (based on partitioned heritability p-value < 0.05) were processed with PLINK to get indepedant loci for each phenotype.
 After that all files were combined into universe with mearging intervals overlaping more than 60%.

 ### Prerequisites
 <ul>